 The Southwest Rapid Rewards® Plus Credit Card comes with an annual fee of $69.
-However, you can earn a 65,000 point signup bonus after you spend just $2,000 over the first 3 months you have the card.
+However, you can earn a 40,000 point signup bonus after you spend $1,000 over the first 3 months.
 So, what does that mean?

-65K Southwest points are often good enough (or almost good enough) to book 2 round-trip tickets to Southwest destinations in the Caribbean and Mexico.
-So, by paying a $69 annual fee, you may be able to redeem over $500 in flights – provided you’re able to earn the signup bonus.
-That’s a net gain of over $430.
-It could make sense to pay the annual fee if your travel plans include the Caribbean.
+40,000 Rapid Rewards Points are often enough to book up to two round-trip tickets to Southwest destinations in the Caribbean and Mexico.
+So, by paying a $69 annual fee, you may be able to redeem about $400+ in flights – provided you’re able to earn the whole signup bonus and you are flexible with your dates.

 Looking for a card with even more flexible points?
 Here’s one for you.

 If you are a frequent traveler, the Chase Sapphire Reserve Card might make sense for you.
 Even though the card has an annual fee of $550, it comes with a huge signup bonus and some awesome travel benefits.